 Ministry in Context

-Ministry in Context is a field education component of the Master of Divinity (M.Div.) degree program that provides students the occasion to explore and discover the joys, challenges, and opportunities for ministry and leadership in the congregation and in social ministry agencies.
-Ministry in Context Parish is concurrent with classroom work and allows the student to apply and contextualize what they are learning and discovering in the classroom.
-This concurrent nature also deepens the learning in the classroom as the student brings new questions and insights from the parish to the classroom.
+Ministry in Context (MIC) is a field education component of the Master of Divinity (M.Div.) and Master of Arts in Spirituality and Social Change (M.A.) degree programs that provides students the occasion to explore and discover the joys, challenges, and opportunities for ministry and leadership in the congregation and in social ministry agencies.
+Ministry in Context is concurrent with classroom work and allows the student to apply and contextualize what they are learning and discovering in the classroom.
+This concurrent nature also deepens the learning in the classroom as the student brings new questions and insights from the contextual sites to the classroom.

 What does the student do?